Where to Stay in Healdsburg

 Hotel Healdsburg – With three stories of beautifully appointed guest rooms, a landscape of country gardens, pool, and the luxurious spa, plus Sonoma County’s bounty of extraordinary wines and fresh seasonal ingredients at acclaimed chef Charlie Palmer’s Dry Creek Kitchen, the Hotel Healdsburg is the first choice for in-town accommodation.
 Visit this page to make your reservations.

-The newest addition to historic Healdsburg is the h2hotel.
+The latest addition to historic Healdsburg is the h2hotel.
 The heart of Northern Sonoma Wine Country unfolds just outside its doors.
 Inside you can stay in one of our 36 eco-chic rooms—all with private balconies or patios; a simple, organic aesthetic; and creative amenities—that’s waiting just for you.
 The downstairs spoonbar! offers dining, creative cocktails and a social atmosphere that makes very moment a vacation.
+2017 Festival special: Let us know you’ll be booking your room to attend the Healdsburg Jazz Festival, and you can get 15% off purblished price, subject to availability.
+Call (707) 431-2800 to reserve.

 Finally there’s the Healdsburg Chamber of Commerce and Visitors Bureau.
 As their web site says, they invite you to “explore beyond the town square and you’ll find incredible hiking, biking, canoeing, camping, redwoods, rowboats and hot air balloons for aerial views of it all.”
 Plus, they have listings for hotels, inns, vacation rentals and camping/RV parks.
 For more information, call 707 433-6935 or visit www.healdsburg.com.